madetech/blog/posts/building-an-agile-team.md

 ### Ask forgiveness, not permission

-When we drop a team into a business where teams do not have as much autonomy as we are used to frustration can soon ensue.
-Autonomous engineers quickly get frustrated quickly at being unable to solve problems themselves.
+When we work with businesses where teams don't have so much autonomy as we're used to, frustration can soon ensue.
+Autonomous engineers quickly get frustrated at being unable to solve problems themselves.

 > A team must have permission to carry out their purpose

-When deployments of certain applications must be performed by a particular someone, especially someone outside the team, then those used to being able to deploy anything will soon be saddened.
-Same goes for not having permission to create new trello boards and github repos.
-Teams must be empowered to do all of the above.
+When deployments of certain applications must be performed by a particular person, especially someone outside the team, then those used to being able to deploy anything will soon be saddened.
+Same goes for not having permission to create new taskboards, email addresses, etc. Teams must be empowered to do all of the above.
 A team must have permission to carry out their purpose.

 ### Making mistakes

 When teams are autonomous they will make mistakes.
-They'll often make more mistakes but they'll also be making them faster.
+They'll often make more mistakes but they'll also be fixing them faster.
 Making mistakes early means the team can learn and adapt.
 Autonomous teams may be fast to break things but also fast to fix them.